wp-plugins/sumome/Readme.txt

 3. Here's the box when someone highlights text before they share it on Twitter or Facebook.
 4. Here's how a highlighted text gorgeously looks on your site.
 5. Here's what the list builder popup looks like.
+6. This is the internal dashboard you get
+7. Fully customize the look and feel of list builder
+8. Connect with all major email providers

 == Changelog ==